MarkyJD/war-card-game/README.md

 # WAR - The Card Game

 This program simulates a game of war with two players.
-Based on and heavily influenced by [2020 Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/)
+Based on and heavily influenced by Udemy's [2020 Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/)

 ## Running the game